-William Wordsworth once described the Lake district as “The loveliest spot that man hath found”, and it’s not hard to see why.
+William Wordsworth once described the Lake District as “The loveliest spot that man hath found”, and it’s not hard to see why.
 The vast wide-open spaces of our National Parks are simply awe-inspiring.
 However, the United Kingdom is full of fascinating secrets to be uncovered.
-Here we take a look at 5 reasons why you should consider a singles tour here in the UK.
+Here we take a look at five reasons why you should consider a singles holiday here in the UK.

 When travelling in a group of solo travellers, you’re never far from a new friend and the Just You range of singles holidays in the UK are no exception.
 As you settle in over a welcome drink, you’ll soon be acquainted with your travel companions and sharing stories as if you’ve known each other for years.
 Then, as you explore the towns, cities, villages and countryside that makes up our sovereign country, you’ll be enjoying new experiences in the company of like-minded solo travellers.